All the details you need to watch Europe’s elite competition

 European Champions Cup live stream: How to watch from South Africa

 SuperSport has the rights to broadcast the Champions Cup in South Africa.
-There are various DStv packages available that give access to SuperSport, ranging from EasyView, with access to Blitz, to Premium, with all ten sports channels.
+There are various DStv packages available that give access to SuperSport.

-European Champions Cup live stream: How to watch from Japan
+European Champions Cup live stream: How to watch from South-East Asia

 European Champions Cup live stream: How to watch from elsewhere

-EPCR have launched an OTT service, epcrugby.tv, so you can stream live Champions Cup matches outside of its core broadcast territories (UK & Ireland, France, USA, Malta, Spain, Andorra and Sub-Saharan Africa).
+EPCR now have an OTT service, epcrugby.tv, so you can stream live European matches outside of its core broadcast territories.

 We recommend VPN services in the context of legal recreational uses.
 For example: